 I can live happy at both ends of the spectrum.
 Expansive, extrovert and in the centre of civilisation was how I lived during the first 20 years of my career.
 Building a business in London took that and more.
 It was full on, day and night and the never ending challenges provided never ending learning experiences.
 The business I created hadn’t been done before and the sector I found myself in was alien to me but I thrived on breaking new ground and making it up as I went along, which is something you are not taught in business school – believe me, I went!
 It was tough and stressful but, for the most part, I loved it.
 During this time, my only let-up was visiting my horse on the weekend and the spiritual journey I was on which, at the time, helped me to sustain peak performance without breaks or much sleep and also gave me a perspective on the crazy world that was my life.

 Come what may though, my home has always been my sanctuary and wherever I have lived, whether owning or renting, I have endeavored to make it beautiful and soothing to the soul.
-And that’s the rub, as I discovered I am equally happy being a recluse and almost never leaving my home, which has been my experience of the last 15 years.
+And that’s the rub, as I discovered I am equally happy being a virtual recluse, which has been my experience of the last 15 years.
 This phase has been about simplifying life which eventually led to my ‘rewilding in Wales’ experience, along with competing in international level endurance and creating the video website Horse Hero.
 During this period, I stopped consuming the daily news (which was and still is biased, negative and sensationalist and replaced it with just a weekly summary).
 I haven’t socialised, been away on holiday or seen many people during this time either.

 But right now I feel ‘times are a changing’ and I am starting to get out more, engage with the world, follow the news (selectively) and I have even booked a holiday.
 It’s another re-adjustment and isn’t that just the thing?
 Life is a constant process of balance and re-balance.
 Balance is something that changes continually as we are pushed and pulled by what’s around us.
 When I look back, I see several big adjustments at pivotal times in my life where I felt very conflicted but these days re-balancing is a much more subtle thing.
 Thank goodness!
 That’s a victory in itself (and will be the subject of another video).